Hire customer success early. As early as when you close your first 1 or 2 big customers.

 But those early customers that somehow found you, with no brand, no PR team, no Platinum Booth at Dreamforce.
 They had an extreme need, so they found you, and … you won’t lose them.
-You’ll find a way as founders to keep them happy, even it feels like you’ll almost lose them.
+You’ll find a way as founders to keep them happy, even if it feels like you’ll almost lose them.
+They’ll email you directly.
 Because they found you because, for some reason, maybe just one small key feature … but for that at least, you’re either unique or better than the competition.
 Not overall, but just in one little area.
+A 10x feature.
 You’ll find a way to keep that social contract, to keep those super early adopters engaged.

-So why make this hire when cash is tight?
-Because if you don’t hire a dedicated CSM as a single digit hire, your #1 single best source of referrals, case studies, upgrades, PR, more customers … those first, happy customers … won’t produce as much.
-Second order revenue works, even in the early days.
+So why make this hire so early when cash is tight?
+Because if you don’t hire a dedicated CSM as a single-digit hire, your #1 single best source of referrals, case studies, upgrades, PR, more customers … those first, happy customers … won’t produce as much.
+Second-order revenue works, even in the early days.
 Your first enterprise customer, more often than not, will actually get you your second.
 They tell their business friends, a colleague at a trade show, etc. In fact, because they “discovered” you, it will be in their interest to promote you.
 That’s how they get kudos, both internally and externally.

 Yes, you can hack it as CEO.
 You can be reactive, put out fires, visit with them when they happen to be in town.
 But it’s not the same as someone whose job it is 24×7 to make those customer happy and be a success.
 It’s not.